 A 2014 study published in JAMA claimed that doctors should focus on life expectancy for older female patients before making mammogram recommendations.
 The study included a review of scientific studies by experts at the University of California, San Francisco and Harvard Medical Schools, which suggested that there was no evidence that mammograms were necessary for older women.

-Other research,, however, has found that there is no maximum breast cancer screening age and that women of all ages can benefit from regular mammograms.
-In fact, another study from 2014 that was published in the journal, Radiology, analyzed data from 1,162 women aged 75 and older who were diagnosed with breast cancer from 1990 to 2011.
-They found that between 2010 and 2011 70 percent of cancers were detected by a mammogram.
+Other research, however, has found that there is no maximum breast cancer screening age and that women of all ages can benefit from regular mammograms.
+In fact, another study from 2014 that was published in the journal Radiology analyzed data from 1,162 women aged 75 and older who were diagnosed with breast cancer between 1990 to 2011.
+The researchers found 70 percent of cancers were detected by a mammogram for those diagnosed between 2010 and 2011.
+Whether due to advancements in technology, or a greater sense of breast cancer awareness within the medical community, research does now support the benefits of older women having regular mammogram screenings.

 True: Women Aged 50 And Over Should Get Mammograms Every One to Two Years

 Taking preventative measures to ensure your health and wellness as you age could end up saving your life.
-Investing in a Medical Guardian medical alert device before you think you might need one is a way to become proactive about aging safely and could end up keeping you living an independent lifestyle longer.
+A Medical Guardian medical alert device provides a way for you or your loved ones to become proactive about aging.
+Putting a safety net in place before you really need it will ensure that you are taken care of should a medical emergency arise.